su860421/laravel-scaffold/README.md

 # Generate complete CRUD architecture
 php artisan make:repository User

-# Run tests (auto-generated!)
-php artisan test --filter=UserTest
+# That's it!
+Your API is ready to use
 ```

-**30 seconds later, you have a complete User API with full test coverage!**
+**30 seconds later, you have a complete User API with enterprise architecture!**

 ## 🎯 Perfect For